top of page

 American Diabetes Association.
 Dia Care 2015;38(10):1964–74.

-Diabetes: Standards of Care in Diabetes-2023.
-Diabetes Care
+Diagnosis and Classification of Diabetes: Standards of Care in Diabetes—

 Diabetes: An Ontology-Driven Analysis of the Heterogeneity of Multiple